 BILINGUAL (EN/FR) SONGWRITING AND FIDDLE TUNE WRITING WORKSHOPS FOR ALL AGES

 Hi!
 I'm Raine Hamilton, a singer-songwriter and fiddle player / violinist based in Winnipeg Manitoba.
-I offer songwriting and fiddle tune writing workshops for kids and adults (certains ateliers offerts en français).
-I have 17 years experience working with young people, including 5 years working in schools.
+I offer songwriting and fiddle tune writing workshops for kids and adults, in English and in French.
+I have 18 years experience working with young people, including 5 years working in schools.
 I believe that music is for everyone, and that we all have something to share.
 Find my full youth CV here.

 "Raine is one of the most talented artist teachers I have worked with in my career.
 She is extremely effective at engaging and instructing her students, while truly inspiring and supporting them to be the best musicians they can be."

 - Tanya Derksen, Former Director of Education and Outreach, Winnipeg Symphony Orchestra